Joseph112358/SDL-2D-game/README.md

 Welcome to my C++ SDL game!

-Tl;dr: This is my 2D, SDL game loosely inspired by some of the Five Nights at Freddy's minigames
+Tl;dr: This is my 2D, SDL game.
+I'm mainly just using it to learn and prototype concepts for now.
+I might choose To implement / flesh out these ideas in a custom SDL game engine, or use an existing game engine such as Monogame or godot.

 Technology used
 Written in C++ (Mingw compiler) with the SDL2 graphics library